SithumGamage98/Customer-Management-System/README.md

 #### This repository contains the source code for a Customer Management web application built using Spring Boot, ReactJS, and MariaDB.
 The application provides a robust solution for managing customer data efficiently.

 ### Features
-#### Customer CRUD Operations: Create, Read, Update, and Delete customer records.
+#### 🔹Customer CRUD Operations: Create, Read, Update, and Delete customer records.
-#### Frontend view of customer including NIC images
+#### 🔹Frontend view of customer including NIC images
-#### View customer in table view
+#### 🔹View customer in table view
-#### Responsive UI: A user-friendly and responsive interface designed with ReactJS for optimal user experience.
+#### 🔹Responsive UI: A user-friendly and responsive interface designed with ReactJS for optimal user experience.

 ### Tech Stack
 #### Backend: Spring Boot with Java , Maven for robust and scalable server-side development.